Calibrate color matching

 This panel is available when using an XR license

-When adding AR set extensions to an XR setup, matching the colors of the LED walls to the AR graphics manually is tedious.
+When adding a virtual set extension to an XR setup, matching the colors of the LED walls to the AR graphics manually is tedious.
 A variety of components in the video chain have an impact on the output colors

 the XR render machine